 Parents have always relied on summer programs to enrich school-year learning, says educational consultant Steven Roy Goodman.
-But recent budget cuts at public and even private schools have forced students to supplement their education with specific types of programs.
-At the lower grades, this usually takes place at specialty camps.
+But budget cuts at public and even private schools have forced students to supplement their education with specific types of programs.
+In the lower grades, this usually takes place at specialty camps.
 At the high school level, it may mean signing up for adult education.
 “A number of students interested in being competitive Caltech or MIT applicants have had to enroll in summer courses at community colleges or local universities in order to take advanced math courses that used to be offered as an independent study at their high schools,” Goodman explains.

-John Aulabaugh’s plans for his eighth-grade twin boys this summer shows how specialty camps can contribute to an ambitious educational strategy.
+John Aulabaugh’s plans for his eighth grade twin boys this summer shows how specialty camps can contribute to an ambitious educational strategy.
 In hopes of getting his twins into the highly regarded Thomas Jefferson High School for Science and Technology in Alexandria, Va., Aulabaugh has planned a June-through-August academic extravaganza.
 “We have them in Space Camp at Cape Canaveral and two weeks of Tech Camp in the school system here,” he says.
 “Following that will be a trip to the Jet Propulsion Lab in Southern California and a trip to Genentech.”

 “This is a trend we’re seeing especially with the changes in school programs,” says Marla Coleman, former president of the American Camp Association (ACA) and founder of Coleman Country Day Camp on Long Island.
 “Parents want to provide their children with every educational edge.”

-The boom that didn’t go bust: specialty camps
+The specialty camps boom

 Since summer camps don’t need curricula, grading systems, or accreditation, says Coleman, they can respond quickly to parental desires.
-She says science-based specialty camps in areas like archeology, technology, and astronomy are on the rise as are academic tutoring programs.
+She says science-based specialty camps in areas like archeology, technology, and astronomy are on the rise, as are academic tutoring programs.
 Her own day camp offers individualized tutoring in core subjects for children who might otherwise have been shipped off to summer school.